igrik82/Multithreading-in-C/README.md

 # Multithreading in C
-This is some solutions for this course https://stepik.org/149
+There are some solutions for this course https://stepik.org/149